 Persistent or chronic pain is pain that extends beyond a normal healing period (traditionally beyond three months).
 It can exist without a clear reason at all, for example with a condition where healing is not expected to occur.
 Chronic pain is recognised as a condition in its own right, not just a symptom.

 Identifying the underlying cause of a person’s pain while they are in hospital is important so that staff can treat and manage that pain effectively.
 Treatment will vary according to the type of pain, but will involve a combination of medication and other approaches.

 People in hospital may experience discomfort or acute pain as a result of surgery or some procedures.
-Pain should always be reported to hospital staff, because it can be managed during your stay and addressed as part of your discharge plan.
+Always report pain to hospital staff because it can be managed during your stay and addressed as part of your discharge plan.

 Some people are reluctant to acknowledge and report pain, but pain that is not managed can slow your recovery and lengthen your stay in hospital.
 Unmanaged pain can also mean you become less mobile and less independent.
 Uncontrolled pain can make you more likely to become depressed, anxious or isolated from others.
 It can also make it harder to do everyday activities.

 You can help hospital staff to manage your pain

 You don’t have to put up with acute pain during your time in hospital, so make sure you speak up and tell staff about how you are feeling.